 13. What to do with overripe bananas: Make Simple Banana Oat Baked Treats

 Want your kids to eat more whole oats?
 Make these easy-peasy 2-ingredient banana cookies for snack time or even breakfast.
 There’s no sugar, so you can feel good about the kids eating them whenever!
-All you need is some overripe bananas and oats.
+All you need is some overripe bananas and oatmeal.
 Pecans, almonds, peanut butter, and chocolate chips can be added to kick the flavor up a notch.

 This is a great recipe to get the kids to take responsibility for in the kitchen.
 Letting kids make these cookies on their own can help them build confidence, cultivate a love of cooking, and develop an appreciation for food.